samuel-marafigo/CRUD_learning_project/README.md

 Version 0.2.1 - Refactored the menu functions, making it modular, separating layout and logic functions.
 Introduced a reusable user input handling.
 Improved syntax in the listar() function.

 Version 0.2.2 - Refactored the Create (incluir_dados, formerly incluir) and Read (listar_dados, formerly listar) functions, making them reusable in the code through the use of arguments to select a database.
 Made the function names more descriptive.

+Version 0.2.3 - Migrated from a list-based to a dictionary-based data structure.
+Added Update (atualizar_dados) and Remove (remover_dados) functions.